jayman-cooks/Better-slack-bot/README.md

 In settings go to Basic Information --> App Credentials --> Signing Secret
 ### Slack channel:
 Right click the channel you want --> view channel details --> scroll down to channel ID
+### Workspace slug:
+Finding the slug is very easy; simply navigate to your workspace and copy the section after https://app.plane.so/ but before the slash.

 All of these variables are stored using environment variables under the names above(I would recommend looking it up if you don't know that that is.).